Gadana1/Warehouse/README.md

 ### Warehouse Product Management
 This is used for stocking and un-stocking products.
-It considers the fact one product can have multiple units in different warehouse and each of the units have unique information such as `barcode`, `Mfg Date`, `Expiry Date` etc.
+It considers the fact that, one product can have multiple units in different warehouse and each of the units have unique information such as `barcode`, `Mfg Date`, `Expiry Date` etc.
 - Create Single Warehouse
 - Create Multiple Warehouses